kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 #### ReferenceGrant authors must have sufficient access

 Anyone creating or updating a ReferenceGrant **MUST** have at least the level of access to the resources they are providing access to.
-For example, if the ClusterReferencePattern specifies `[get, list, watch]` as `verbs`, the author of any ReferenceGrant using that pattern must also have access for all of those verbs.
-If that authorization check fails, the ReferenceGrant update or create action will also fail.
+For the scope of this KEP, referential authorization translates to `[get, list, watch]` access.
+In the future, that may be configurable.

 #### `resource` versus `kind`